Tediore/tendabeli2mqtt/README.md

 **Initial release: there is still some additional work to be done, but this is in a usable state**

-Confirmed working with the following devices:
+Confirmed working with the following devices (should work with others that aren't listed though):
 SP3

 # How to run